 How will I be taught, and will there be any work outside the class?

-Tutor presentation and explanation, written and practical exercises (clapping, singing, playing) written exercises, tutor feedback, class discussion.
+Tutor presentation and explanation, written and practical exercises (clapping, humming), tutor feedback, class discussion.

 Written homework between sessions will help you practise and consolidate what you learn in class.

 Are there any other costs?
 Is there anything I need to bring?

 You will need manuscript paper, pencil and eraser, notebook and pen.